 There is no detectable lead in BWL drinking water when it leaves our conditioning plants.
-However, since water is naturally corrosive small amounts of lead can dissolve into your drinking water, if your water sits for several hours in plumbing fixtures or service lines that contain lead.
-Lead levels in drinking water are likely to be highest:
+However, since water is naturally corrosive small amounts of lead can dissolve into your drinking water if your water sits for several hours in plumbing fixtures or service lines that contain lead.
+Lead levels in drinking water are likely to be highest in homes with:

-- In homes with lead service lines connecting the water main to the house. - In homes with lead indoor plumbing. - In homes that have copper plumbing with lead solder. - In homes that have brass fixtures.
+- Lead service lines connecting the water main to the house.

+- Lead indoor plumbing.

+- Copper plumbing with lead solder.

+- Brass fixtures.